Review of Week 1: January 11, 13 (by Dr. Seaman)

 I’m offering the Weekly Review for Week 1, in part because there’s little to review and in part to offer a model for your future reviews.
 Bear in mind that those will have quite a bit more to cover, since the first half of the first week was introductory and committed to discussing course requirements rather than course content.

-Preview of next week:
+Preview of Week 2: